redis/lettuce/README.md

   Multiple connections are efficiently managed by the excellent netty NIO framework.

-  This version of lettuce has been tested against redis 2.8.9
+  This version of lettuce has been tested against redis 2.8.9.

+  Currently following commands are __not yet__ supported:

+  * Sorted Sets: ZLEXCOUNT, ZRANGEBYLEX, ZREMRANGEBYLEX,
+  * HyperLogLog: PFADD, PFCOUNT, PFMERGE
+  * Server Commands: DEBUG SEGFAULT, MONITOR

   Join the lambdaWorks-OSS Google Group to discuss this project: